omckenn37/EG4_Trebuchet/README.md

 ## Physical Assembly
 ### Capsule
 <img src="media/Top_Circle_Printed.png" height="300">
-This is the printed version
+This is the printed version of the Top Sphere.
+You can see the laser cut pieces that are a nice, bright pink that are held together by standoffs.
+This is the first part we've 3D printed; It has overall gone well their was a slght hiccup in the assembly were some of the plastic was damaged but nothing we couldnt fix.

 ## Results